 Zombie Gait: Sometimes played straight, sometimes not.
 Some zombies can only stumble and shuffle around.
 Others can lightly jog, tackle people, and hop across small streams of water.
 Basically the zombies acted like average citizens of Kansas City, Minnesota.

-Zombie Infectee: I'm not sure where the zombies seem to come from, seeing as how they don't really give this trope a chance.
+Zombie Infectee: It's a mystery as to where the zombies seem to come from, seeing as how they don't really give this trope a chance.
 They rip their victims to shreds and eat them.
 And yet one man who was torn apart and devoured is seen later as a zombie, completely back together again, only with blood covering his face.